Solvay, CDC Climat, Marubeni form energy efficiency JV

 The companies intend to undertake larger-scale projects to reduce energy use and emissions at Solvay plants and other facilities in Europe, they said.

-Solvay Energy Services is a subsidiary of Belgian chemicals and plastics company Solvay SA, while CDC Climat CDCEC.UL is a subsidiary of French public investment group Caisse des Depots et Consignations.
+Solvay Energy Services is a subsidiary of Belgian chemicals and plastics company Solvay SA, while CDC Climat is a subsidiary of French public investment group Caisse des Depots et Consignations.
+(Reporting by Nina Chestney; Editing by Mark Potter)